jobflow.core

 • prepend (bool) – Prepend the name rather than appending it.

-Update the metadata of all Jobs in the Flow.
+Update the metadata of the Flow and/or its Jobs.

 Note that updates will be applied to jobs in nested Flow.